tommaisey/loon/README.md

 ## suites

-`loon` allows you to group your tests into suites, which can be nested.
+You can group your tests into suites, which can be nested.

 ```lua
 local test = require('loon')